jdenny95/StopWatchExercise/README.md

 # StopWatchExercise
-This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course on Udemy.
+This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course by Mosh Hamedani on Udemy.
 The exercise asks to design a stopwatch console application.
 Below is how the exercise is proposed in the course.

 Exercise 1: Design a Stopwatch